denizsafak/HotspotAutoLogin/README.md

 You can view the log of the script's actions by clicking the "Show Log" option in the system tray menu.

 ## `How to Configure the config.json?`
 `"payload":` You need to find your own payload values.
 These are the values that your browser sends when you try to login with your credentials.
-For example username, phone number, password...
-To find that:
+For example username, phone number, password, etc. To find that:
 - When you're in the login page, open your browser's Developer Tools, press F12 or Ctrl + Shift + I (or Cmd + Option + I on Mac) to open the Developer Tools.
 Alternatively, you can right-click anywhere on the page and select "Inspect" or "Inspect Element."
 - **Navigate to the Network Tab:** In the Developer Tools, click on the "Network" tab at the top.
 - **Trigger the POST Request:** Perform the action that sends the POST request. **(Try to login with incorrect password)**.
 The network tab will capture all network requests made by the page, including the POST request.